Benefits of Online NA Meetings (Narcotics Anonymous Online)

 While there are many benefits to attending virtual meetings, there are also some drawbacks.
 A few cons to online NA meetings include:

 - Miscommunication.
 Not being able to read people’s body language or tone through online chat boxes can make it hard to connect with people.
 In addition, the internet lags or other technological issues people experience can make it difficult to get the most out of attending NA group meetings.

 - Lack of commitment.
 While online meetings are more accessible, the large range of meeting choices can make it harder to become attached or feel secure in one particular meeting.

 - Anonymity.
 Some people find that the additional anonymity of online meetings makes them less effective than in-person meetings.

 - Lack of stability.
 People tend to come and go more often from online meetings than in-person meetings.
 It can be difficult to form relationships with people online, only to have them disappear.

-If you need help with your addiction but are unsure where to start or if NA is suitable for you, call 800-926-8143 to speak to an addiction treatment specialist and discuss your options.
+If you need help with your addiction but are unsure where to start or if NA is suitable for you, call 866-968-5444Who Answers? to learn more about your treatment options.

 What is Narcotics Anonymous (NA)?